Oliver Hazard Perry-class frigate: Notable combat actions

 Oliver Hazard Perry-class frigates made worldwide news during the 1980s.
 Despite being small, these frigates were shown to be very durable.
-During the Iran–Iraq War, on 17 May 1987, USS Stark was attacked by an Iraqi warplane.
-Struck by two Exocet anti-ship missiles, thirty-seven U.S. Navy sailors died in the deadly prelude to the American Operation Earnest Will, the reflagging and escorting of oil tankers through the Persian Gulf and the Straits of Hormuz.
+During the Iran–Iraq War, on 17 May 1987, USS Stark was attacked by an Iraqi warplane and struck by two Exocet anti-ship missiles.
+Thirty-seven U.S. Navy sailors died in the deadly prelude to the American Operation Earnest Will, the reflagging and escorting of oil tankers through the Persian Gulf and the Straits of Hormuz.

 Less than a year later, on 14 April 1988, USS Samuel B. Roberts was nearly sunk by an Iranian mine.
 There were no deaths, but ten sailors were evacuated from the warship for medical treatment.
 The crew of Samuel B. Roberts battled fire and flooding for two days, ultimately managing to save the ship.
 The U.S. Navy retaliated four days later with Operation Praying Mantis, a one-day attack on Iranian oil platforms being used as bases for raids on merchant shipping.
 Those had included bases for the minelaying operations that damaged Samuel B. Roberts.
 Stark and Roberts were each repaired in American shipyards and returned to full service.
 Stark was decommissioned in 1999 and scrapped in 2006.
 Roberts was decommissioned at Mayport on 22 May 2015.

 On 18 April 1988, USS Simpson was accompanying the cruiser USS Wainwright and frigate USS Bagley when they came under attack from the Iranian gunboat Joshan, which fired a U.S.-made Harpoon anti-ship missile at the ships.
 With Simpson having the only clear shot, the frigate fired an SM-1 standard missile, which struck Joshan.
 Simpson fired three more SM-1s, and with later naval fire from Wainwright, sank the Iranian vessel.